ganap/swasth-clinicans-helpApp/src/pages/topics/removing-a-client.md

 ## Deleting a Client

-1. Navigate to Clients.
-2. Select the client and then scroll down in the Info tab.
-3. Click Remove Client button.
+1. Select the client by clicking on Switch client button.
+2. Scroll to the bottom of the screen, there will be **Remove** client button.

 ![](/img/remove_client.png)

+<div class="custom-alert-text"><b> Note:</b>Once client is removed all the details related to that client will be removed from the Clinician portal.</div>